georgelza/MongoCreator-GoProducer-avro/devlab-hms-standalone/README.md

 # Some docker-compose Notes

-This directory includes a docker-compose.yml file which can be used to spin :
+This directory includes a docker compose.yml file which can be used to spin :

 - Confluent Platform Cluster as
 - Confluent Platform Broker